mathiasertl/django-ca/docs/source/quickstart/docker.rst

 To provide initial configuration (and any later configuration), create a file called ``localsettings.yaml`` and add at least these settings (and adjust to your configuration):

-.. template-include:: yaml include/quickstart_with_docker/localsettings.yaml.jinja
+.. template-include:: yaml /include/quickstart_with_docker/localsettings.yaml.jinja
    :caption: localsettings.yaml
    :context: quickstart-with-docker

-Please see :doc:`settings` for a list of available settings and especially :ref:`settings-yaml-configuration` for more YAML configuration examples.
+Please see :doc:`/settings` for a list of available settings and especially :ref:`settings-yaml-configuration` for more YAML configuration examples.

 Note that you can pass simple configuration variables also via environment variables prefixed with